 We are thrilled that your child will be attending San Mateo Outdoor Education.
 In addition to academic learning, the program provides a unique opportunity for students to develop self-esteem, self-sufficiency, and social responsibility.
 Students take care of themselves by making their beds, caring for their clothes, and keeping themselves clean.
 They work as part of a team by setting up meals, cleaning the dining hall, and creating their cabin skit performance.
 The opportunity for new friendships and the spirit of cooperation make the week at Jones Gulch a memorable social and educational experience.

 Prior to Outdoor Education, a naturalist visits your child's school and provides a presentation to help prepare them for the experience.
 You are welcome to attend this session, but please note that the presentation is designed to be student-focused.
 Your child's school may also offer a parent information session.

 We want to assure you that your child will be safe and cared for at Outdoor Education.
 Your child will be supervised at all times by their cabin leader, naturalist, or teacher.
-Our Healthcare Specialist, providing medical supervision 24 hours a day, is responsible for dispensing any necessary medication and will contact you if your child experiences any health problems while at Outdoor Education.
+Our team, including our Healthcare Specialist, is responsible for dispensing any necessary medication and will contact you if your child experiences any health problems while at Outdoor Education.

 It is not unusual for some students to miss their families and homes for the first few hours at Outdoor Education.
 You can help prepare your child for their time away from home by communicating your enthusiasm and excitement.
 Promises to retrieve your child if they are unhappy are generally counterproductive.
 Children who believe that parent pick-up is an option do not adjust well to their new surroundings.
 Full benefit of the Outdoor Education experience requires uninterrupted attendance.
 For more notes on homesickness and separation, please consult Advice For Being Away From Home.